spatie/laravel-sitemap/README.md

 }
 ```

-You can schedule this command in the console kernel.
+That command should then be scheduled in the console kernel.

 ```php
 // app/Console/Kernel.php